dreedsanders/nba-back/README.md

 A playoff bracket will have a user, teams, winner, and a runner up.

+Subscribed to the nba rapidapi.
+Will work on getting stats fetched and organized next.

 The views for this application will be handled using React.